solidrock-technology/docs/docs/guide/events/settings.md

 If you want to allow booker to register their own groups you can enable this option.

-**When enabled**, bookers will be required to enter a unique group code to assign their tickets and extras to a group.
-The person who registered the group initially (the 'Group Coordinator') will have access to this unique code that they can distribute to those coming with their group.
+**If enabled**, the person who registered the group initially (the 'Group Coordinator') will immediately have access to manage this group, seeing all tickets and extras purchased and associated with it by them, or others who select the group during their booking.

-**When disabled**, the only way groups can be registered is by an event administrator from the [Groups](https://events.solidrock.io/admin/groups) area.
-Bookers will then be able to search for and select a group by name to assign to their tickets and extras.
+### Show Over-18 check?

+Enable this setting to show a confirmation checkbox that the group coordinator registering the group is over 18

+### Group Joining Mechanism

+Choose how Lead Bookers join groups when starting their orders for this event.

+**Search:** Bookers will be able to see all groups listed with the option to narrow them down by search.

+**Group Code:** Group association will require a unique group code to be entered by the booker.
+This unique group code will have be avilable to the Group Coordinator to distribute.

 ### Which set of groups should be used for this event?

 A group will always exist as part of a set.
-Your set of groups might be named 'Businesses', 'Youth Groups', 'Churches', 'Event Name 2024' and so on as a way to differentiate some groups from others and whether a set of groups is to be used across multiple events of should be for a single specific event only.
+Your set of groups might be named 'Businesses', 'Youth Groups', 'Churches', 'Event Name 2026' and so on as a way to differentiate some groups from others and whether a set of groups is to be used across multiple events of should be for a single specific event only.
 Within this dropdown all previously created sets of groups will be listed as well as an option to 'Generate new set' which, if selected, will create a group based on the event name.

 Any publicly registered groups will be created within the set selected here.